nwrenger/Escaping-from-the-Supernova/README.md

 # Escaping from the Supernova

 This is my first programm/textadventure coded in rust.
-It's in english/german.
+It's in english.
 Have fun!

 ## Features
 - 16 Endings in total
 - Procedural Generation with Seed System
-- A astonishing Story
+- An astonishing Story

 ## To Do
 - English language Support :white_check_mark:
 - Seed System :white_check_mark:
 - Story Writing/Implementing :white_check_mark:
-- German translation
+- Refactor, so rewriting the code base for major improvements in the structure of the project :white_check_mark:

 ## What's next?
 I don't know.
-I might add a few AI features in the future...you never know...
+After my refactor, it's way easier adding new content.
+So...stay tuned!